paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-21e-privacy-and-civil-liberties-protection-and-oversight.md

 **(f) Periodic reports**

-(1) **In general** — The privacy officers and civil liberties officers of each department, agency, or element referred to or described in subsection (a) or (b) shall periodically, but not less than semiannually, submit a report on the activities of such officers—
+(1) **In general** — The privacy officers and civil liberties officers of each department, agency, or element referred to or described in subsection (a) or (b) shall periodically, but not less than annually, submit a report on the activities of such officers—

   (A)